anicolson/DeepXi/README.md

 The DeepXi implementation will be made available after submission.

 ## References
-[1] A. Nicolson and K. K. Paliwal, "A Priori Signal-to-Noise Ratio Estimation Using a Deep Residual Long Short-Term Memory Network", to be submitted.
+[1] A. Nicolson and K. K. Paliwal, "Deep Learning For Minimum Mean-Square Error Approaches to Speech Enhancement", to be submitted.